• Skip to primary navigation

 The challenge is to find the ingredients......

-First challenge: Where do I find green walnuts
+First challenge: Where do I find unripe green walnuts

-Nocino is made with green walnuts and they have to be picked before they mature on the tree, around mid-June.
+Nocino is made with green walnuts and must be picked before they mature on the tree, around mid-June.

 Depending on where you are in the world, you may find one very close to you.
 To find out more, you can read the article: